Discover Florida Horse Country, Trails & Equestrian Centers

 CENTRAL FLORIDA'S HORSES

-Known as the "Horse Capital of the World," Ocala/Marion County is rich with international horse shows, championship racehorses, and public riding trails.
+Known as the "Horse Capital of the World," Ocala/Marion County is rich with international horse shows, champion racehorses, and public riding trails.
 Home to more than 600 thoroughbred breeding farms covering 70,000 acres, Ocala prides itself on its equine pedigree and its status as the heart of Florida horse country.
 Enjoy the thrill of world-class competition (45 national champions, six Kentucky Derby winners and 20 Breeders’ Cup champions have come out of Ocala) or hit the trails on horseback in the Ocala National Forest, along the Florida Greenway or in the 500-acre Florida Horse Park.
 Or ,experience the charm of classic Florida countryside with a Horse Country Carriage Co. ride through carefully-tended horse farms and pastures.

 Explore the swampy side of Florida along 12 miles of equestrian trails in Little Manatee River State Park, where you can see anglers along the 40 miles of river bank before it empties into Tampa Bay.
 (The river has been designated an Outstanding Florida Water and is part of the interestingly-named Cockroach Bay Aquatic Preserve.)
 Stay overnight in one of four equestrian campsites (which feature two stalls each) and stop by Camp Bayou, a 160-acre nature preserve and educational center in the heart of the park.